PedroBern/react-native-collapsible-tab-view/README.md

 **Workaround**: see the `Android Shared Pull To Refresh` example in the expo app.
 You can have a single pull to refresh for the `Tabs.Container`.

-## iOS FlatList stickyHeaderIndices
+## iOS FlatList stickyHeaderIndices and iOS SectionList stickySectionHeadersEnabled

-When you use the stickyHeaderIndices prop on a FlatList, the sticky elements don't scroll up when the header collapses.
+When you use the stickyHeaderIndices prop on a FlatList or stickySectionHeadersEnabled on a SectionList, the sticky elements don't scroll up when the header collapses.
 This happens only on iOS.

 See [#136](https://github.com/PedroBern/react-native-collapsible-tab-view/issues/136).